sad-spirit/pg-builder/README.md

 [![Build Status](https://travis-ci.org/sad-spirit/pg-builder.svg?branch=master)](https://travis-ci.org/sad-spirit/pg-builder)

+> Note: master branch is being rewritten.
+Older but working code is on legacy-0.4 branch.

 This is a query builder for Postgres with a twist: it contains a partial<sup>[1](#footnote1)</sup> reimplementation of PostgreSQL's own query parser.
 This sets it aside from usual breed of "write-only" query builders: